markbrowne/xp_problem_set_13/README.md

 #### Setup

 Fork and clone this repository so that you may make commits of your work along the way.
 To Fork a repository, click on the "Fork" button at the top right of this page.
 Next, from the Forked repository page, copy the clone URL and clone this locally using `git clone [URL copied from forked repository]`.
 When you have made commits, use `git push origin master` to push them up to the remote (Github).

+## Reflection

+1. Did we write tests before code at all points in time?
+1. Did we communicate openly and effectively?
+1. Did one member of the pair dominate the session?
+1. Was there a specific pairing technique that was effective?